gabywald/BioSilico/README.md

 * genetic execution / genes use (ageMin and ageMax) and cycle (to avoid multiple instantiation of Brain / BrainLobe ++ execution of InitialConcentration Gene) : make good usage of ageMin and ageMax (0, 0) for initiation at start / 'birth'.
 * Design Patterns 'Builder' to make better implements ; IChemicals permits different implementations ; Chemicals Half-lives apply separatly (optional) ; ...
+* Some ideas "on the way to be done" (20200828) :
+    * AntHill / Ant example (some genetics and pathway to be precised
+    * Kind of reproduction according to Agent / Organism Types
+    * Abstraction for Chemicals / IChemicals
+    *
+    *
+* ...
+* ...
 * ...

 ## Maven modules